Here are our area artists we are extremely proud to represent.

 Drawing allows for multi-layered interpretations of the visual, and much re-visioning.
 The process engages all my senses and I feel more often than not, that I was made for this practice.
 When I’m working I linger with an awareness of nature as a living presence, embodying source, refuge, and great unknown.
 The larger theme of landscape provides many points of departure and return.

-Denise Murphy started Alcohol Inks Painting a few years ago at the prompting of a fellow artist.
+Denise Murphy started Alcohol Inks Painting in 2015 at the prompting of a fellow artist.
 She enjoys the vibrancy of the medium and allowing the medium to flow freely.
 She is always experimenting with new techniques with this medium and stretching the viewer’s imagination.
 She has a Bachelor’s of Science in Computer Graphics.

-Denise is actively engaged with the Mount Vernon Area Arts Council and has served as their VP and Director of Strategic Planning for many years.
-Along with being focused on children’s art education, she has been the chair of the Lincoln Highway Arts Festival (LHAF) for the last few years and is chairing the next one on Sept 15th, 2018.
+Denise was actively engaged with the Mount Vernon Area Arts Council and has served as their VP and Director of Strategic Planning for many years.
+Along with being focused on children’s art education, she was the chair of the Lincoln Highway Arts Festival (LHAF) for four years thru 2018.

-Denise’s Alcohol Ink paintings have been displayed most recently at the NewBo Evolve Art Festival, Lincoln Highway Arts Festival, Mount Vernon Creates Gallery, Univ of IA Pappajohn Biological Discovery Building, and The Art Cellar.
+Denise’s Alcohol Ink paintings have been displayed most recently at the Muscatine Art Center, DKW Gallery, NewBo Evolve Art Festival, Lincoln Highway Arts Festival, Mount Vernon Creates Gallery, Univ of IA Pappajohn Biological Discovery Building, and The Art Cellar.
 One of Denise’s most recent projects was to create an Alcohol Ink Painting everyday of 2016, titled the “365 Series”.

 She and her husband sponsor the ‘Portrayal of Mount Vernon’ a plein air painting/art event and in March 2017 were highlighted in the ‘Greetings from Iowa segment”, produced by IPTV.
-The next event is scheduled for Oct 6th, 2018 (mountvernoncreates.com)
+The next event will be Spring 2021.